mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-for the sake of conveniently using normal vectors instead of angles, I'll also add these methods to do conversions.
+for the sake of working with angles, I'll add methods that convert angles to unit vectors.

-I'm doing conversions to both Radians and Degrees because the standard C# math library uses Radians based on Pi, even though most people learn angles based on 360 degrees per circle.
+There are conversions for both Radians and Degrees because the standard C# math library uses Radians even though most people find 360 degrees more intuitive.
-Doing angle math in pure radians does mean the computer will need to do less conversion math total.
+Doing angle math in pure radians means the computer does less conversion math total.
-	but if we only need the math done during initialization, being more efficient has almost no performance gain.
-It makes much more sense to use the more intuitive 360 degree format here.
+	but during initialization, more efficient math has almost no performance gain.
+It makes more sense to use the more intuitive 360 degree format there.

 ### scene
 run the code and see the particles expand out from their origin

 ### voice
 this looks cool.
-I want to turn this into a particle explosion, which is a common and effective tool for making games feel very alive.
+I'll turn this into an explosion, which is a common tool for making graphics feel more alive.
 to do the explosion well, I need a random number generator.
 C-sharp does provide a random number generator class, but I want something more convenient.
 I want a singleton that I can call statically.